bhisaac/5eFP/5eFP-SRD.md

 >>>> |Grassland|_invisibility_, _pass without trace_|
 >>>> |Mountain|_spider climb_, _spike growth_|
 >>>> |Swamp|_acid arrow_, _darkness_|
->>
->> WILD SHAPE FORMS
->>> **_Astral._** You have 2 MAX wounds while in astral form.
-When you choose this form, you do not assume the shape of a beast.
-You remain in your normal form while gaining a number of additional features.
-Your form becomes translucent, taking on an indigo tint filled with points of moving lights.
->>>> **_Lunar Attunement._** Whenever you cast a 1st-level or higher spell with a spell slot that has no visible effect (i.e., _cure wounds_), you lose solar attunement and gain lunar attunement.
-If you already have lunar attunement, remove lunar attunement and activate _starfall_ (see below).
->>>>
->>>> **_Solar Attunement._** Whenever you cast a 1st-level or higher spell with a spell slot that has a visible effect (i.e., _entangle_), you lose lunar attunement and gain solar attunement.
-If you already have solar attunement, remove solar attunement and activate _starfall_ (see below).
->>>>
->>>> **_Starfall. (free action)_** A shooting star forms above your head and strikes a creature within 12 squares of you.
-If the creature is friendly, it heals 1 wound and allows the creature to make one additional saving throw to resist an ongoing negative condition.
-If the creature is not a friendly target, it must succeed on a DEX saving throw using your spellcasting save DC or take 1 point of radiant damage.
-You then gain Lunar Attunement or Solar Attunement.
->>>
->>> **_Defender._** You have 5 + CON MAX wounds while in defender form.
-If your size is less than large, it increases to large.
->>>
->>> **_Stealthy._** You have 4 + CON MAX wounds while in stealthy form.
-While in stealthy form you gain proficiency with Performance and Perception, and you gain a pounce attack (if you don't already have one).
->>>
->>> **_Travel._** You have 1 MAX wounds while in travel form.
-When you activate this form, choose any creatures within 6 squares of you.
-You and the chosen creatures transform into travel forms and move together.
-If a combat encounter begins, your wild shape and all travel forms end.
-You may use the Dash action as a free action on each of your turns while in travel form.
->>
->> You can use this feature twice.
-You regain expended uses when you finish a short or long rest.

 ## Alignment
 A typical creature in the game world has an alignment, which broadly describes its moral and personal attitudes.
 Alignment is a combination of two factors: one identifies morality (good, evil, or neutral), and the other describes attitudes toward society and order (lawful, chaotic, or neutral).
 Thus, nine distinct alignments define the possible combinations.